Thursday, 29 July 2021

 A useful way of looking at anxiety that has helped young people coming to Jigsaw is imagining who is in the driving seat.

-- Are you as a person driving this or is it anxiety?
+- Are you the person driving this or is it anxiety?

 - So who gets to make the decisions?

 - Does anxiety make all the decisions and therefore, anxiety is driving?